 Sew the hem of the garment first and press the pleats using a press cloth.

 Edgestitching can be used as a decorative feature.
-The stitching is done on the right side, up to a required length.
+The stitching is done on the right side, up to the required length.
 Pull the thread ends through to the wrong side.
 Hand-sew or make a knot for a neater finish.

 Have a great day!